VasudevaReddy18/Tredence/README.md

-# Minimal Workflow Engine — Internship Assignment
+# Minimal Workflow Engine — Tredence Assignment

 This repository contains a minimal workflow/agent engine built with Python + FastAPI.
 It implements a simplified graph engine that supports: